Franklin Pierce Ravens

 The Franklin Pierce Ravens are the intercollegiate athletic teams that represent Franklin Pierce University, located in Rindge, New Hampshire, in NCAA sporting competitions.
 Franklin Pierce competes at the Division II level in 22 varsity sports.

 In terms of conferences, the Ravens are primarily members of the Northeast-10 Conference, of which it has been a member since 2000.
-The three exceptions are the women's bowling team, which is a member of the East Coast Conference; the women's ice hockey team, which competes at the National Collegiate (Division I) level in the New England Women's Hockey Alliance (NEWHA); and the women's rowing team, which competes as an independent.
+The three exceptions are the women's bowling team, which is a member of the East Coast Conference; the women's ice hockey team, which competes at the National Collegiate (Division I) level in the New England Women's Hockey Alliance (NEWHA), where it began play in Division I in 2019; and the women's rowing team, which competes as an independent.